tskj/christmas-calendars/2019/tail-recursion.md

 But first we need to consider what recursion is and which functions are tail recursive and which are not.
 A function is said to be recursive if it is defined in terms of itself.
+Not only is recursion a natural and elegant solution for many problems, but in pure functional languages such as Elm and Haskell, there is simply no other way to express looping.
 As is customary when thinking about recursion, we will look at the factorial function.
 In mathematics we might see a definition such as `n! = n * (n-1) * ... * 2 * 1`.
 If the author cares to define the same function recursively you might see